100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 Camping at Walt Disney World was pretty much his most favourite thing in the world to do.

 As a lawyer in private practice at the time, my father managed his own schedule.
-So, spending two or three weeks each year at Walt Disney World would soon become a reality.
+So, spending two or three weeks each year at Walt Disney World quickly became our reality.

 And so it began.